Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Two-body interaction potentials

 Adding and subtracting $y^2+z^2$ from the numerator of the final term, this can be trivially written as

 which returning to spherical polar coordinates is

 This form of the expression reveals several key features of the interaction.
-The first term in Eq.~\eqref{eqn:realspace_rearranged} is an \emph{antidipolar} interaction, meaning it is repulsive only along its polarization axis.
+The first term in Eq.~\eqref{eqn:realspace_rearranged} is an \emph{antidipolar} interaction, meaning it is repulsive only along the direction of the wavevector.
 This term supports density modulation along the repulsive axis.
 In ultracold atomic systems with antidipolar interactions, such modulation is predicted to lead to circularly symmetric pancake-like stacks, with tunable interlayer connectivity governed by interactions, trap geometry, and atom number~\cite{mukherjee2023supersolid,kirkby2023spin,mukherjee2025selective}.

 The second term in Eq.~\eqref{eqn:realspace_rearranged} corresponds to purely \emph{dipolar} interactions, polarized perpendicular to the first term.
 These interactions are repulsive orthogonal to the polarization and give rise to structures with up to two broken translational symmetries.
 In a system of ultracold dipolar atoms, such observed configurations include linear droplet chains~\cite{boettcher2019transient,tanzi2019observation,chomaz2019long}, zig-zag patterns~\cite{norcia2021two}, and triangular lattices~\cite{norcia2021two,bland2022two}.
-At higher densities, theory predicts a rich variety of exotic phases --- many yet to be observed~\cite{zhang2019supersolidity,hertkorn2021pattern,zhang2021phases,ripley2023two,zhang2024metastable}.
+At higher densities, theory predicts a rich variety of exotic phases---many yet to be observed~\cite{zhang2019supersolidity,hertkorn2021pattern,zhang2021phases,ripley2023two,zhang2024metastable}.
 With molecules, they may become accessible thanks to the stronger long-range interactions~\cite{schmidt2022self}.

-In this work, we assume a polarization along the $z$ axis, as in Eq.\,\eqref{eqn:realspace_rearranged_cart}.
+In this work, we assume that the direction of the wave vector is along the $z$ axis, as in Eq.\,\eqref{eqn:realspace_rearranged_cart}.
 We find that at $\xi=0$ the interaction is purely antidipolar along $z$, potentially supporting modulation along that direction.
 As $\xi$ increases toward $\pi/4$, the antidipolar contribution diminishes while dipolar interactions along $y$ dominate, enabling crystallization in the $xz$-plane.
 This behavior should be expected as $\xi = \pi/4$ corresponds to linear polarization of the microwave field.
-Thus, single microwave shielding alone appears insufficient to enable fully three-dimensional supersolidity.
+Thus, single-microwave shielding alone appears insufficient to enable fully three-dimensional supersolidity.
 A similar analysis shows that negative values of $\xi$ correspond to dipolar alignment along $x$.